 As of March 1, 2016, 73 of our 257 senior executives were women (approximately 28%).
 When we have openings or new roles, slates are expected to have diverse representation, meaning at least one difference in ethnicity or gender.
 Currently, two of the 13 members of the CEO's executive committee (approximately 15%) are women.
 Our Financial & Risk business is our major subsidiary.
-Two of the nine members of the Executive Leadership Team of our Financial & Risk business (approximately 22%) are women.
-Two of the 10 members of the Executive Leadership Team of our Legal business (approximately 20%) are women, including its President, Susan Taylor Martin.
+Two of the nine members of the Executive Leadership Team of our Financial & Risk business (approximately 22%) are women, including its President, Susan Taylor Martin.
 We have not adopted targets for women on the executive committee or in senior executive positions as we do not focus on fixed numbers or percentages.
-Rather, we look at the totality of an individual's skills, experience, character and behavioral qualities when we have openings or new roles at this
+Rather, we look at the totality of an individual's skills, experience, character and behavioral qualities when we have openings or new roles at this level.